 The Infrastructure Adaptation Program

-The Infrastructure Adaptation Program helps communities across Canada to reduce their risk of flooding through two main areas of focus:
+The Infrastructure Adaptation Program helps communities across Canada to reduce their risk of flooding and wildfire through the following areas of focus:

 Natural Infrastructure Preservation